This pumpkin seed bread is light and delicious with a soft, open crumb, dotted with mild and crunchy sunflower seeds.

 Pinch the seam to seal it well.

-Hold the loaf seam-side up and roll it on a wet tea towel to dampen the surface, including the ends.
+Hold the loaf seam-side up and roll it on a wet, clean tea towel to dampen the surface, including the ends.

-Scatter the pumpkin seeds evenly over a tray and roll your loaf in the seeds to cover the top and ends - leave the seam side uncovered.
+Scatter the pumpkin seeds evenly over a baking sheet and roll your loaf in the seeds to cover the top and ends - leave the seam side uncovered.

-Drop the loaf carefully into the loaf tin, seam-side down.
+Drop the loaf carefully into the prepared loaf pan, seam-side down.

 Towards the end of the proving time, place a high sided tray in the bottom of your oven and preheat it to 260C (240C fan).